acuparse/acuparse/README.md

 - Customizable email outage notifications with Mailgun support.
 - Matomo and Google Analytics support as well as Google reCAPTCHA form protection.

+## What's Missing

+- Advanced Data Reporting.
+    - Reports can be run against the database.
+Open issues for custom report requests and tag them with the reports tag.
+        - phpMyAdmin is an excellent tool for advanced manual reporting on your station.
+- Charts and Graphing.
+    - Since this is available at most external weather sites.
+- Multiple Access/smartHUB/Iris/Atlas sensors.
+    - The current framework built around a single Access/smartHUB and Iris/Atlas sensor.

 ## Installation

 > **Note:** If you are not using an Access, you will need to setup a DNS redirect using a DNS server on your local network.